MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi1_4/index.md

 ## -description

-This header is used by DXGI.
+This header is used by direct3ddxgi.
 For more information, see:

 - [DXGI](../_direct3ddxgi/index.md)